loginom/loginom-help-en-omegat/data/processors/transformation/java-script/external-modules.md

 import { cube, foo, sayHello } from "./foo/foo.js";
 ```

-### Absolute path
+### Absolute Path

 #### on the Loginom server

-If the path starts from "/", is is interpreted as the absolute one inside the [file storage](../../../location_user_files.md), and it is calculated from the user directory.
+If the path starts from "/", it is interpreted as the absolute one inside the [file storage](../../../location_user_files.md), and it is calculated from the user directory.

 For example: